 It is no secret that getting into medical school is extremely competitive.
 It may seem impossible to craft a good enough application to stand up against thousands of impressive candidates.
 This is especially true for medical schools without rolling admissions, which are able to select only the absolute best by evaluating all of their applicants on the same playing field.
 These schools are often some of the top academic institutions in the nation, partly because of their highly selective processes.
 Not including rolling admissions could also be the norm depending on the country, as is the case for Canadian medical schools.

 Whether a school has rolling admissions or not typically will not change the overall efficacy of your application, so it should be a priority to research schools beforehand and adjust your application strategies as the dates roll closer.
-Regardless, the best way to increase your chances is to focus on making your application the best that it can be with the proper medical school application help.
+Regardless, the best way to increase your chances is to focus on making your application the best that it can be with the proper medical school admissions consulting help.
 Perfecting the quality of your application is sure to lead to acceptances, no matter when admissions committees are evaluating your application.

 FAQs